eventflow/Documentation/Documentation/ReadStores.rst

     *before* using the read model in EventFlow.

-If EventFlow is requested to *purge* a specific read model, it does it by deleting the index.
-Thus make sure to create one separate index per read model.
+If EventFlow receives a request to *purge* a specific read model, it does it by deleting the index.
+This means that a separate index should be created for each read model.

 If you want to control the index a specific read model is stored in, create an implementation of ``IReadModelDescriptionProvider`` and